Train-Free Segmentation in MRI with Cubical Persistent Homology: Related work

 Recent BraTS challenges have shown that models can reach segmentation accuracies comparable to expert neuroradiologists.
-The 2019 winning model, a two-stage cascaded U-Net, achieved mean scores of $0.832$ (ET), $0.836$ (TC), and $0.887$ (WT) \cite{jiang2020twostagecascadedunet}.
+The 2019 winning model, a two-stage cascaded U-Net, achieved mean Dice scores\footnote{To compare a predicted segmentation $X$ to a ground truth $Y$, the \textit{Dice score} is defined as the fraction of overlap:

+where $\#X$ and $\#Y$ denote the number of nonzero voxels.} of $0.832$ (ET), $0.836$ (TC), and $0.887$ (WT) \cite{jiang2020twostagecascadedunet}.
 In 2023, performance improved with an ensemble trained on a large synthetic dataset, reaching $0.846$ (ET), $0.876$ (TC), and $0.929$ (WT) \cite{ferreira2024wonbrats2023adult}.
 However, comparing these results requires caution: the 2023 training set was three times larger, and while BraTS~2019 annotations were produced by radiologists and corrected by experts, the 2023 annotations were initialized by DL models and then corrected, which may bias results toward higher agreement \cite{kofler2023approachingpeakgroundtruth}.

-Cardiac and fetal segmentations are no exception: in the ACDC challenge, nine out of ten participants implemented a CNN, most of which U-Nets.
-At ED phase, the best reported Dice scores for myocardium, LV and RV are respectively $0.902$, $0.946$ and $0.968$, obtained with an ensemble of 2D and 3D U-Nets \cite{isensee2018automatic}.
-The results at ES are comparable.
-Similarly, most of the sixteen participants of the FeTA 2024 challenge proposed variants of the U-Net architecture \cite{zalevskyi2025advances}.
-The best average Dice score reported, over the seven classes, is $0.828$.
-It is worth mentioning another dataset, presented in Dou et al. \cite{dou2020deep}, consisting of MRIs of 57 fetuses, scanned in the 16-39 weeks gestational week range, along with the manual segmentation of their cortical plate.
-The authors attain, via a CNN-based architecture, a score of $0.87$.

 Although deep learning has become the norm, it still requires large annotated datasets, is computationally expensive to train, and may yield non-interpretable outputs.
 To address this, recent work used TDA to impose topological constraints on predictions, by encouraging anatomically plausible segmentations that preserve connectivity, component counts, and cavity structure.
-By leveraging TDA and traditional image morphology, we introduce in this article an approach that dispenses with labeled data and training altogether.